-These financial statements are the representation of management and have been prepared in accordance with Canadian accounting standards for not-for-profit organizations in Part III of the CPA Canada Handbook and include the following significant accounting policies.
+These financial statements are the representation of management and have been prepared in accordance with Canadian accounting standards for not-for-profit organizations in Part III of the CPA Canada Handbook.

 Revenue recognition

 The Foundation follows the deferral method of accounting for contributions.
 Externally restricted contributions, including grants and donations, are initially recorded as deferred revenues and then recognized as revenues in the year in which the related expenses are incurred.
 Unrestricted contributions are recognized as revenues when received or receivable if the amount to be received can be reasonably estimated and collection is reasonably assured.